Poland PSZ unemployment worker profiling

 The system was seen to suffer from a number of limitations and exposure to known risks that resulted in it being seen as poor value, ineffective, intrusive, unfair, discriminatory, and, ultimately, unconstitutional.

-In 2015, Polish civil rights NGO Panoptykon Foundation produced Profiling the Unemployed in Poland, a detailed report focused on the system's lack of transparency and discriminatory character.
+In 2015, Polish civil rights NGO Panoptykon Foundation produced Profiling the Unemployed in Poland, a detailed report focused on the system's discriminatory nature and lack of transparency.

 Lack of transparency